rocket-pool/RPIPs/RPIPs/RPIP-43.md

 - A Node Operator SHALL be able to remove exited validators from their megapool

 ### `debt` Variable
-- There SHALL be a `debt` variable that is intialized at 0
+- There SHALL be a `debt` variable that is initially set to 0
-- The oDAO SHALL be able to increase `debt` to apply penalties (see [RPIP-42](./RPIP-42.md/#penalizable-offenses)]) by majority vote
+- The oDAO SHALL be able to increase `debt` to apply penalties (see [RPIP-42](./RPIP-42.md/#penalizable-offenses)) by majority vote
-- There SHALL be a function provided to pay off `debt` with ETH.
+- There SHALL be a function to pay off `debt` with ETH.
 The ETH SHALL be sent to the rETH contract  and the `debt` SHALL be reduced by the amount

 ### Funds Management